funteck123/FOP_Tron/README.md

 1. Implement sound effects and audio tracks.
 2. Include colored text, ASCII visuals or glowing UI panels for menus and battle interfaces to reflect Tron’s neon aesthetic.
 3. Introduce achievement notifications, such as:
-    - “🏆 Survived 3 Rounds Against Clu!”
+    - “Survived 3 Rounds Against Clu!”
-    - “✨ Defeated Rinzler Without Losing a Life!”
+    - “Defeated Rinzler Without Losing a Life!”

 Feel free to incorporate any other features that you find interesting!
 Don't confine yourselves to the assignment question.
 Get as creative as you can, because there are no limits!